Respiratory Care and Diagnostic Science

 Through supervised learning situations in a clinical nuclear medicine imaging department the student will gain knowledge and be required to demonstrate competence in specific imaging of nuclear medicine procedures, radiopharmaceutical distribution, imaging instrumentation, patient safety, occupational safety, and quality control practices in the clinical setting.
 Prerequisite: Acceptance into the Nuclear Medicine Training Program

 This course is designed to familiarize the students with basic non-imaging and imaging with nuclear medicine equipment in the clinic.
 This course will include basic principles of operation, system configuration and performance characteristics of Scintillation cameras and PET systems, computers and quality control and assurance as required by manufacturer and regulatory agencies.
-It will introduce the student to various types of medical information systems and their uses in the medical imaging.
-Prerequisite: Acceptance into the Nuclear Medicine Training Program
+Prerequisite: Acceptance into the Nuclear Medicine Training Program.

 This course is the advanced course to Radiopharmacy I. The students will have an understanding of the radiopharmaceuticals that are used in the clinical nuclear medicine department.
 This course will also cover monoclonal, polyclonal, peptides, PET, therapeutic radiopharmaceuticals, pharmacology, as well as advancement in research that is current on radiopharmaceuticals to be used in the nuclear clinical setting.
 Prerequisite: Radiopharmacy I